japgolly/scalajs-react/doc/USAGE.md

 * Since `setState` and `modState` return callbacks, if you need to call them from outside of a component (e.g. by accessing the backend of a mounted component), call `.runNow()` to trigger the change; else the callback will never run.
   See the [Callbacks](#callbacks) section for more detail.

-* `SyntheticEvent`s have numerous aliases that reduce verbosity.
+* `ReactEventFrom`s have numerous aliases that reduce verbosity.
-  For example, in place of `SyntheticKeyboardEvent[HTMLInputElement]` you can use `ReactKeyboardEventI`.
+  For example, in place of `ReactKeyboardEventFrom[HTMLInputElement]` you can use `ReactKeyboardEventFromInput`.
   See [TYPES.md](TYPES.md) for details.

 * React has a [classSet addon](https://facebook.github.io/react/docs/class-name-manipulation.html)